brotochola/looping_thing/README.md

 # looping_thing
-playing around with the audiobuffer thing to make audios loop for real
+Playing around with the audiobuffer thing to make audios loop for real.

--hacer q los tracks sean una clase
+This started with the question "can i make audios loop with no gaps on the browser?" -yes, you can.
--agregar o sacar tracks
+Then added volume, pan, the wafeform view, loop range, etc, and the posibility of adding your own tracks (which are not uploaded anywhere).
--volumen de los tracks
+This is useful for rehearsing on top of a multitrack, removing the intrument you're playing, or simply making a new mix.

--paneo
+# TODO:
--pausa (stop, y guardar el currenttime, para dps darle .start(offsetTime) a los audios)
+ * save mixes on the localstorage and download them as json